Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: -free Sets and Oracle-Based Cuts

 Suppose we have an oracle that provides for any given point $\bar x \notin S$ the nonzero Euclidean distance $d(\bar x,S)$ between $\bar x$ and the nearest point in $S$. \begin{remark} The (closed) ball $\mathcal{B}(\bar x,d(\bar x,S))$ is $S$-free. \end{remark}

-Suppose $P$ is a polytope.
-We can show that this $S$-free ball can be used to construct a pure cutting plane algorithm that will converge in the limit to the convex hull of $S \cap P$.
-Furthermore, an arbitrarily precise approximation of $\mathcal{B}(\bar x,d(\bar x,S))$ suffices to obtain an arbitrarily precise approximation of $\mbox{conv}(S \cap P)$ using the aforementioned algorithm.
+Suppose $P$ is a (bounded) polytope.
+We shall demonstrate that this $S$-free ball can be used to construct a pure cutting plane algorithm that will converge in the limit to the convex hull of $S \cap P$.
+Furthermore, an arbitrarily precise approximation of $\mathcal{B}(\bar x,d(\bar x,S))$ suffices to obtain an arbitrarily precise approximation of $\mbox{conv}(S \cap P)$.
 This is not as strong as convergence in finite time, which can be established for simpler problems (e.g. \cite{gomory1963algorithm,porembski2002cone}); such a guarantee is not possible here since $\mbox{conv}(S\cap P)$ may be nonlinear.
-Finite convergence, however, is not strictly necessary for effective practical implementation in branch-and-cut (e.g. split cuts \cite{del2012convergence}).
+Finite convergence, however, is not strictly necessary for practical purposes in branch-and-cut (e.g. split cuts \cite{del2012convergence}).
+Our result in this section contrasts with the standard intersection cut approach we describe below in \Cref{sec:intcutsnew}, in which good cuts are found by selecting large $S$-free sets and, instead of $P$, a (weaker) basic relaxation of $P$ is used.
+Here we show that it is possible to converge to $\mbox{conv}(S \cap P)$ by shifting the computational burden from selecting elaborate $S$-free sets to generating cuts over the entire polyhedron, i.e. separation over $\mbox{conv}(P \setminus \mbox{int}(\mathcal{B}(\bar x,d(\bar x,S))))$.